sylviawg/quizz-master-app/README.md

 ## How to Play

 1. Start the application.
-2. Read the question displayed on the screen.
+2. A question retrieved from the Open Trivia Database is displayed.
 3. Select **True** or **False**.
 4. The application immediately indicates whether the answer was correct.
-5. Continue through the questions while keeping track of your score.
-6. At the end of the quiz, your final score is displayed.
-7. Start a new quiz if you want to play again.
+5. Your score and question progress are updated.
+6. Continue until all questions have been answered.
+7. Your final score is displayed when the quiz is complete.
+8. Click **New Quiz** to retrieve a new set of questions and start another quiz.

+---

+## New Quiz Functionality

+After completing a quiz, the application provides a **New Quiz** button.

+Selecting this button resets the relevant quiz state and retrieves a new set of questions from the Open Trivia Database API.

+This was an additional feature added to extend the original project functionality and make the application reusable without having to restart the program.

 ---